Lyashko-Looijenga morphisms and primitive factorizations of the Coxeter element: Complex reflection groups and their braid groups

-The ambient space $V$ is stratified by the reflection arrangement $\mathcal{A}_W$, the strata being the flats $Z\in \mathcal{L}_W$ in the intersection lattice.
-We will use the symbol $\reg{Z}$ to indicate the {\it regular} part of $Z$, that is, $\reg{Z}:=Z\setminus \bigcup_{H\not\supset Z}H$.
+We denote by $\mathcal{L}_W$ the intersection lattice of the reflection hyperplanes of $W$.
+Its elements $Z\in\mathcal{L}_W$ are called flats and they give a stratification of the ambient space $V$.
+We will use the symbol $\reg{Z}$ to indicate the {\it regular} part of a flat $Z$, that is, $\reg{Z}:=Z\setminus \bigcup_{H\not\supset Z}H$.
 The pointwise stabilizer of $Z$ is denoted by $W_Z$ and is itself a reflection group (after Steinberg's theorem).
-We call such $W_Z$ {\it parabolic reflection groups}.
+We call such $W_Z$ {\it parabolic subgroups} and we call their Coxeter elements {\it parabolic Coxeter elements}.